-Old Rhinebeck Aerodrome is a true “living” museum of antique aviation located in Rhinebeck, New York.
-We present one of the largest collections of early aeroplanes in the world, many of which regularly take to the air in all their glory during our weekend airshows.
+The Old Rhinebeck Aerodrome is a unique museum located in Rhinebeck, New York, that offers a glimpse into the world of antique aviation.
+It boasts one of the largest collections of early airplanes in the world, many of which are flown during weekend airshows, allowing visitors to witness their magnificence up close.

-The Aerodrome features aeroplanes, automobiles, motorcycles, early engines and memorabilia from 1900-1935.
-In addition to the airshows, there are four museum buildings displaying aircraft form the Pioneer Era, World War I and the Lindbergh/Barnstorming era.
+The Aerodrome also features an impressive collection of airplanes, automobiles, motorcycles, early engines, and memorabilia from the years 1900-1935.
+Visitors can explore four museum buildings that display aircraft from the Pioneer Era, World War I, and the Lindbergh/Barnstorming era.

-Your visit to the Aerodrome isn’t complete until you’ve seen the Museum!
-The Museum is open May 1-Oct 31, 10 AM to 5 PM.
+No visit to the Aerodrome is complete without seeing the Museum, which is open to the public from May 1 to Oct 31, from 10 AM to 5 PM.

 Old Rhinebeck Aerodrome Museum

-It all begins in the Pioneer Building with the crude biplane hang gliders that inspired the Wright Brothers.
-Marvel at their historic “Flyers” and follow the decade of innovation with Bleriot, Curtiss and others.
-These men and their machines were “Magnificent.”
+The story of aviation starts at the Pioneer Building, where the first biplane hang gliders that inspired the Wright Brothers can be seen.
+You can marvel at the historic “Flyers” and follow the decade of innovation with Bleriot, Curtiss, and other pioneers of aviation.
+These men and their machines were truly magnificent.

-It all comes together in the History of Flight Building with our comprehensive exhibit of the aircraft, vehicles, engines, and memorabilia that make up our static display and compose a tribute to the glory of man’s conquest of the air.
+The History of Flight Building is where it all comes together.
+You can explore a comprehensive exhibit of aircraft, vehicles, engines, and memorabilia that make up our static display, paying tribute to the glory of man’s conquest of the air.

 Bi Plane Rides